-Clinical training for externs is provided through individual supervision and through a variety of didactic and case-based seminars.
+Clinical training for externs is provided through individual and group supervision and through a variety of didactic and case-based seminars.

 In keeping with the goals of the training program, seminars are designed to explore key theoretical, technical, ethical, multicultural, and diagnostic issues as they relate to the delivery of clinical services in a university setting.
-To that end, both didactic readings and case materials are used to facilitate externs' understanding of theory and research and their applications to practice.
-The Multicultural Therapy and Professional Issues Seminars are offered for the duration of the training year, whereas the other seminars are offered for a portion of the year.
-In general, externs can expect to spend 4 hours a week in seminar training.
+Multicultural Therapy Group Supervision is an Extern-only seminar; other seminars include interns.

 Student Services Building

 1200 West Harrison